TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos

-Our IndustryASM dataset comprises of 4803 videos in total and the average video duration is 119 seconds.
-Therefore, the total dataset duration is 158 hours.
-These videos are distributed among 52 industry assembly processes or datasets, ranging from automotive manufacturing, electronic device manufacturing, medical device manufacturing to heating, ventilation, and air conditioning (HVAC) manufacturing.
+Our IndustryASM dataset comprises of 4851 videos in total and the average video duration is 105 seconds.
+Therefore, the total dataset duration is 142 hours.
+These videos are distributed among 47 industry assembly processes or datasets, ranging from automotive manufacturing, electronic device manufacturing, medical device manufacturing to heating, ventilation, and air conditioning (HVAC) manufacturing.
+Participants in our dataset are salaried factory workers based in the US.
+Informed consent is obtained from all participants in accordance with standard operating procedures prior to data collection.
+As an additional privacy safeguard, all faces and other personally identifiable information (PII) are blurred or otherwise anonymized in the recorded data.
 Each assembly process or dataset involves 12 steps or actions on average.
-We categorize each step into one of the following classes: \begin{itemize} \item \textbf{Moving:} In this category, the worker(s) transfer parts or subassemblies within or between workstations, relocating items from one position to another within the workspace. \item \textbf{Assembling:} Here, the worker(s) actively build or complete subassemblies by adding components or combining parts to form a complete unit. \item \textbf{Positioning:} This involves the worker(s) placing parts onto a subassembly or mounting a subassembly in a designated position within the workstation. \item \textbf{Packaging:} In this category, the worker(s) place subassemblies or components into boxes or other forms of packaging materials. \end{itemize} Examples of these 4 categories are presented in Fig.~3 of the main paper.
-We further classify each assembly process or dataset into one category which appears the most among all of its steps.
-For example, the Air\_Cleaner dataset includes 10 steps (i.e., 4 moving steps, 3 assembling steps, and 3 positioning steps), and hence it is classified as ``moving'' which appears the most among its 10 steps.
-We provide the statistics for each category as well as the entire IndustryASM dataset in Tab.~\ref{tab:supp_industryasm}.
+We first categorize each step into one of the following classes: \begin{itemize} \item \textbf{Moving:} In this category, the worker(s) transfer parts or subassemblies within or between workstations, relocating items from one position to another within the workspace. \item \textbf{Assembling:} The worker(s) build or complete subassemblies by adding components or combining parts to form a complete unit. \item \textbf{Positioning:} This involves the worker(s) placing parts onto a subassembly or mounting a subassembly in a designated position within the workstation. \item \textbf{Packaging:} In this category, the worker(s) place subassemblies or components into boxes or other forms of packaging materials. \end{itemize}